julianthome/inmemantlr/README.md

 # inmemantlr

 inmemantlr is an [ANTLR v4](http://www.antlr.org/) wrapper that automates the manual generation and compilation steps which have to be done when using vanilla ANTLR.
-Instead, inmemantlr does all of these steps automatically in-memory while keeping all of the original ANTLR objects accessible through its `GenericParser` class which is serializable, and hence, can be reused at a later point in time or across different applications.
+Instead, inmemantlr does all of these steps automatically in-memory while keeping all of the original ANTLR objects accessible through its `GenericParser` class which is serializable, and hence, can be reused at a later point in time or across different applications. inmemantlr can be used via an easy-to-use JAVA API or as command-line tool.

 Moreover, one can easily generate an abstract syntax tree (AST) from a parsed file that can be both visualized using [graphviz](http://www.graphviz.org/) and